Evavic44/learn-css/CSS Grid/Introduction to CSS Grid/README.md

 <img src="https://user-images.githubusercontent.com/62628408/126919264-0c1057d2-f43d-4ee1-a4ad-4f4b5f4ded4d.png" width="800px">

 ### Fixed & Flexible Units
+You can create a grid with fixed track sizes – using pixels for example.
+This sets the grid to the specified pixel which fits to the layout you desire.For example `px`, `rem` etc. Flexible units are units that adjust to the container element.

+### Fixed Unit
 Fixed units are units that takes the specified width of a given grid cell and does not adjust to the container.
-For example `px`, `rem` etc. Flexible units are units that adjust to the container element.

-#### Example
+**Example**

 ```html
 <div class="container">
    <div>Item One</div>